 Life as a Rock & Roll Mega Star in the 21st Century has it's downside, a year long International concert tour along with the constant threat of being mobbed by adoring fans has resulted in a need to remain confined to the Hotel Suite.
 Join our Mega Star as he flees stardom by escaping into the Action packed Virtual Reality Worlds of Mars, The Haunted House and the The Underwater World.
 Viewed from the third person perspective each level contains:

-• Rock & Roll Sound Tracks.
+- Rock & Roll Sound Tracks.

-• 3 levels and 25 sub levels.
+- 3 levels and 25 sub levels.

-• Real time texture mapped backgrounds and stunning pre-rendered enemies.
+- Real time texture mapped backgrounds and stunning pre-rendered enemies.

-• Numerous enemies to destroy and items to collect on each level.
+- Numerous enemies to destroy and items to collect on each level.

-• Digitised Player Graphics and much more.
+- Digitised Player Graphics and much more.

 ~ from the back of the box

 Virtuoso (1994, Motivetime Ltd) is Inception in video game form.
-Not for its complex plot, interesting characters or - worryingly for an third-person shooter - banging action scenes, but for it being a game within a game.
+Not for its complex plot, interesting characters or - worryingly for a third-person shooter - banging action scenes, but for it being a game within a game.
 You play as "the greatest musical talent of all time" who has been trapped inside his hotel room due to hordes of adoring fans blocking every exit.
-All he has to occupy himself is a virtual reality machine called Virtuoso, and it is that game both you and the leather-clad rock god will be playing.
+All he has to occupy himself is a virtual reality machine called Virtuoso, and it is this game that both you and the leather-clad rock god will be playing.

 Some enemies are more than just bullet fodder.
-When you finally enter the halls of the Haunted Mansion, seemingly unkillable suits of armor will slowly trundle after you like a Boo in a Mario level, gaining in number as you explore.
+When you finally enter the halls of the Haunted Mansion, seemingly un-killable suits of armor will slowly trundle after you like a Boo in a Mario level, gaining in number as you explore.
 Robots in the underwater research station of the Marine campaign will ignore you, only damaging you if you get in their way, but they will also keep open slamming doors allowing you to follow them through without taking damage.
 These are interesting concepts not even Doom thought to do.

 To download the game, follow the link below.
 This exclusive installer uses the Enhanced Community Edition (ECE) build of DOSBox 0.74 to bring the game to modern systems.
 Manual included.
 Tested on Windows 10.